medvir/MinVar/README.md

 - `subtype_evidence.csv` percent of reads best aligned to each subtype (or genotype),
 - `subtype_ref.fasta` references of the subtype identified,
-- `denovo_consensus.fasta` sample consensus built by iterative alignment of reads to organism/subtype reference,
+- `cns_final.fasta`: sample consensus created by iteratively aligning reads and writing variants into the sequence,
-- `cns_final.fasta`: in case the _denovo_ consensus is longer or shorter than the reference for that organism/subtype, cut it to the correct length (expected in the following steps),

 ### Created by `callvar.py`